Gabaldonlab/redundans/README.md

 Redundans is:
 - **modular**: every step can be ommited or replaced with another tools i.e. if you wish to skip reduction, execute the program with `--noreduction` parameter,
-- **flexible** toward many sequencing technology i.e. Illumina, 454 or Sanger.
+- **flexible** toward many sequencing technologies i.e. Illumina, 454 or Sanger.

 For more information have a look at the [poster](https://github.com/lpryszcz/redundans/blob/master/docs/poster.pdf).